Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Abstract

-Dabrowski et al.'s algorithm is limited to rings without zero divisors (i.e. $a \cdot b = 0$ implies $a = 0$ or $b = 0$), which are only fields among finite commutative rings.
-Handling zero divisors seems to be an insurmountable obstacle for the LP-based approach.
-In response, we develop a constant-factor FPT-approximation algorithm for a large class of finite commutative rings, called {\em Bergen rings}, and thus prove approximability for chain rings, principal ideal rings, and $\ZZ_m$ for all $m \geq 2$.
-We introduce a novel domain abstraction method that iteratively solves tighter and tighter relaxations by abstracting away parts of the domain using carefully chosen ring element equivalences.
-In each abstraction level, equations are reformulated as graphs where solutions can be identified with certain cuts.
+Dabrowski et al.'s algorithm is limited to domains, i.e. rings without zero divisors ($a \cdot b = 0$ implies $a = 0$ or $b = 0$), which are only fields among finite commutative rings.
+Handling zero divisors is a severe obstacle for the LP-based approach.
+In response, we introduce a class of finite commutative rings ({\em Bergen rings}) and develop a constant-factor FPT-approximation algorithm for them, thus proving approximability for chain rings, principal ideal rings, and $\ZZ_m$ for all $m \geq 2$.
+We present a novel domain abstraction method that iteratively solves tighter and tighter relaxations by abstracting away parts of the domain using carefully chosen ring element equivalences.
+In each level, equations are reformulated as graphs where solutions can be identified with a particular collection of cuts.
 The abstractions may hide obstructions so that they only become visible at later levels and this makes it difficult to find an optimal solution.
-To deal with this, we use an elaborate greedy strategy based on shadow removal [Marx \& Razgon, STOC-2011] to compute solutions that (1) are at most a constant factor away from the optimum and (2) allow us to reduce the domain for all variables simultaneously.
+To deal with this, we use a strategy based on shadow removal [Marx \& Razgon, STOC-2011] to compute solutions that (1) are at most a constant factor away from the optimum and (2) allow us to reduce the domain for all variables simultaneously.
 We complement the algorithmic result with powerful lower bounds.
 For $r \geq 3$, we show that the problem is not FPT-approximable within any constant (unless $\FPT = \W{1}$) by exploiting connections to coding theory.
 We identify the class of \emph{non-Helly} rings for which $\minlin{2}{R}$ is not FPT-approximable because the binary equations over such rings can encode long equations over finite fields.
 Under \ETH, we also rule out $(2-\eps)$-approximation for every $\eps > 0$ for \emph{non-lineal} rings.
-This class includes e.g. rings $\ZZ_{pq}$ where $p$ and $q$ are distinct primes, and is in fact tight for such rings.
-Towards closing the gaps between upper and lower bounds, we lay the foundation of a geometric approach (based on the convex discrete analysis framework by Murota and others) for analysing rings.
-This approach allows us to relate various ring-theoretic concepts and enables us to construct informative examples that help us chart the approximability landscape.
+This class includes e.g. rings $\ZZ_{pq}$ where $p$ and $q$ are distinct primes, and is tight for such rings.
+Our work lays the foundation for a geometric approach based on the convex discrete analysis framework by Murota and others.
+This approach proved to be crucial for relating various ring-theoretic concepts and constructing informative examples when charting the approximability landscape.